SEI-SEA-1-25/booktown/readme.md

 ### Order
 1. Find all subjects sorted by subject
+	SELECT subject FROM subjects ORDER BY subject;
 2. Find all subjects sorted by location
+	SELECT subject FROM subjects ORDER BY location;

 ### Where
 3. Find the book "Little Women"
+	SELECT title FROM books WHERE title = 'Little Women';
 4. Find all books containing the word "Python"
+	SELECT title FROM books WHERE title LIKE '%Python%';
-5. Find all subjects with the location "Main St" sort them by subject
+5. Find all subjects with the location "Main St" sort them by subject SELECT subject FROM subjects WHERE location = 'Main St' ORDER BY subject;

 ### Joins

-6. Find all books about Computers and list ONLY the book titles
+6. Find all books about Computers and list ONLY the book titles SELECT *
 7. Find all books and display a result table with ONLY the following columns
 	* Book title
 	* Author's first name